djalbat/the-occam-user-manual/content/writing-with-highmark/markdown-style.md

 * error
 * pageNumber

-The names of these elements take the place of the names of HTML elements such as `div` or `tbody` in Markdown Style documents.
-Indeed any other element names than those above are ignored.
+All element names aside from these those above are ignored.

-Here are some other things to bear in mind about Markdown Style and its relation to CSS:
+Here are some other things to bear in mind about Markdown Style and in particular its relation to CSS:

-1. Rules can be nested but there isi no need for a SASS-liike ampersand.
+1. Rules can be nested but there is no need for a SASS-liike ampersand:
-For example:

 ```
 paragraph {